“Hightailing it Home” published in The Maine Natural History Observer

 The visitors upon the flowers were many and I suppose the lunch choices were as well.
 While I’m thrilled to have seen so many pollinators, the Crab Spider could only imagine its next meal.

-As our time came to an end just after a Painted Lady flew in, I looked down to make sure I hadn’t worn out the boardwalk and I thought about all the action I’d had the honor of witnessing.
+As our time came to an end just after an American Lady flew in, I looked down to make sure I hadn’t worn out the boardwalk and I thought about all the action I’d had the honor of witnessing.
 Though the flowers drew in smaller insects, they are designed to attract larger bees and butterflies.
 The Buttonbush (Cephalanthus occidentalis) flowers certainly provide copious amounts of nectar and pollen that make a visit worth the effort for all who stopped by . . .
 Including the Crab Spider.

 I gave thanks to the latter for its diet is well diversified and they are known to contribute to biological controls, but . . . unfortunately, sometimes they feed on beneficial insects like bees.